Stakeholder Mapping: Methods, Benefits & Examples

 • Ignorant / Support – Engaging with these stakeholders will help to keep them onboard and strengthen their support.

-This approach may be used to tailor communication and engagement strategies to different stakeholder groups, but as we’ll soon see, it has some limitations that are worth considering.
+This approach may be used to tailor communication and engagement strategies to different stakeholder groups, but before you incorporate this model into your processes, consider the following issues:

 3. Power/Interest Grid

-The Power/Interest Grid is used to map stakeholders onto four quadrants, based on their level of power or influence, and their level of interest.
+The Power/Interest Grid is used to map stakeholders on to four quadrants, based on stakeholders’ level of power or influence, and their level of vested interest.
 Each quadrant requires different actions or levels of engagement:

 • High power / high interest – Manage closely, regularly engage, and manage expectations